 We continue to follow our strategy of regional expansion.
-The project for the construction of the Russian inter-city fiber optic link that we launched in the middle of 2004 has continued into the second quarter of 2007.
-To date, we have completed construction of the inter-city fiber optic cable line from

-Moscow to Ufa through Nizhny Novgorod and Kazan under a commercial agreement with OAO Vimpel-Communications ("Vimpelcom").
-In addition, we have completed construction of the Oktyabrsky to Samara through Togliatti, and from Samara to Saratov inter-city fiber optic links.
+The project for the construction of the Russian inter-city fiber optic link that we launched in the middle of 2004 continued into the third quarter of 2007.
+To date, we have completed construction of the inter-city fiber optic cable line from Moscow to Ufa through Nizhny Novgorod and Kazan under a commercial agreement with OAO Vimpel-Communications ("Vimpelcom").
+In addition, we have completed construction of the Oktyabrsky to Samara through Togliatti, and from Samara to Saratov intercity fiber optic links.
 We have completed construction of the fiber optic link between Kamensk-Shakhtinsky in the southern part of Russia and Lugansk in the eastern part of Ukraine.
-To date, we have invested approximately \$32.9 million in these projects.
+To date, we have invested approximately \$35.0 million in these projects.
 In September 2006, we entered into an agreement with Vimpelcom which allows us to use the fiber optic cable line from Moscow to Krasnodar through Voronezh and Rostov-on-Don constructed by Vimpelcom.
 In addition, in 2007 we started construction of the fiber optic link from Ufa to Perm, and from Samara to Uralsk in the northern part of Kazakhstan.
 We intend to connect our operations in the European part of Russia to this backbone network and plan to invest a total of approximately \$55.0 million in this and related backbone projects by the end of 2007.
+In January 2007, we entered into a lease agreement for STM-64 fiber optic capacity, which provides for the right of use of eight communication channels between Moscow and Stockholm.
+We took possession of five of the eight channels as of September 30, 2007.
+This contract enables us to connect our operations between Russia and Sweden.
 In February 2007, we entered into a lease agreement for STM-1 fiber optic capacity from Ufa to Krasnoyarsk through Ekaterinburg, Chelyabinsk, Tyumen, Omsk and Novosibirsk with an option to upgrade this line to STM-4 capacity.
 We have taken the possession of this fiber optic capacity on April 1, 2007.
 This agreement will enable us to connect our operations in the European part of Russia with our operations in Siberia.
+In August 2007, we entered into a lease agreement for STM-1 fiber optic capacity from Krasnodar to Sochi and we plan to take the possession of this fiber optic capacity by the end of 2007.